We are glad to announce that we just launched our new website!

-Nonetheless, at my Hong Kong airport layover, I was already flooded with homesickness since I had once traveled to Hong Kong for family vacation.
+Nonetheless, at my Hong Kong airport layover, I was already flooded with homesickness since I had once traveled to Hong Kong for a family vacation.

 Alas, Thailand offered little consolation.

-Ironically, in the first few days, I was incredibly homesick, not so much because I missed interacting with family, but because so many aspects of Bangkok reminded me of Taipei, my father's hometown and capitol of Taiwan.
+Ironically, in the first few days, I was incredibly homesick, not so much because I missed interacting with family, but because so many aspects of Bangkok reminded me of Taipei, my father's hometown and capital of Taiwan.

 I was constantly surrounded by reminders of my second home country, from the humidity, street smells, and street food vendors, to the brightly air-conditioned 7-11s, tonal language of Thai, and breezy outdoor night markets.